Mike Neighbors Returning To Arkansas

 — Arkansas Razorbacks (@ArkRazorbacks) April 3, 2017

-In an essay entitled “The Dream Job“, Neighbors detailed memories of growing up in Arkansas, attending sporting events with his grandparents and his dream of becoming a Razorback.
+In an essay entitled “The Dream Job,” Neighbors detailed memories of growing up in Arkansas, attending sporting events with his grandparents and his dream of becoming a Razorback.

-Part of his essay included a picture gallery with several throwbacks pictures to Neighbors’s childhood, which showed the 48-year-old’s lifelong love of the Razorbacks.
+Part of his essay included a picture gallery with several throwbacks pictures to Neighbors’ childhood, which showed the 48-year-old’s lifelong love of the Razorbacks.

 "For as long as I can remember, it was always my dream to grow up to be a Razorback."